Skin Health Gummies: What Really Makes Them Hold Up

 • Cure conditions (time, humidity, airflow)

-This is where consistency is won or lost.
-Two batches with identical ingredients can cure differently if time-at-temperature drifts even modestly.
+Consistency is won or lost here.
+Two batches with identical ingredients cure differently if time-at-temperature shifts even modestly.

 Acid Systems: Flavor Is Only Half the Story

-Acids aren’t just there to make a gummy taste bright.
-The acid system helps define pH and can influence how the gummy sets and holds texture over time.
-In manufacturing, when the acid goes in can matter almost as much as which acid is used.
+Acids don’t just make a gummy taste bright.
+The acid system helps define pH and influences how the gummy sets and holds texture over time.
+In manufacturing, when the acid goes in matters almost as much as which acid is used.

-If acid timing is off, you can fight problems like:
+If acid timing is off, you fight problems like:

 • Uneven set or inconsistent chew